2022/23 | Conestoga College

 - Students who have met all course requirements at each level will be promoted to the following level or graduation.

-Part-time students must discuss the order in which they are taking courses with the Doon Campus Program Coordinator before enrolling in the course(s).
+Students not registered as a Full-Time student must discuss the order in which they are taking courses with the Program Coordinator before enrolling in the course(s).

 All the lab and theory courses must be completed successfully each semester before a student can take the preceptored Pre-graduate Consolidation.